Gallium(III) bromide: Uses

-GaBr3 is used as a catalyst in organic synthesis, with similar mechanism to GaCl3.
+GaBr3 is used as a catalyst in organic synthesis, with a similar mechanism to GaCl3.
 However, due to its greater reactivity, it is sometimes disfavored because of the greater versatility of GaCl3.
-GaBr3 as well as other gallium trihalides and group 13 metal trihalides can be used as catalysts in the oxidative addition of organic compounds.
+GaBr3, as well as other gallium trihalides and group 13 metal trihalides, can be used as catalysts in the oxidative addition of organic compounds.
 It has been verified that the GaBr3 dimer cleaves unevenly into [GaBr4]− and [GaBr2]+.
 The entire mechanism is uncertain partly because intermediate states are not always stable enough for study, and partially because GaBr3 is studied less frequently than GaCl3.
-Ga(III) itself is a useful Lewis acid for organic reactions because its full d-electron shell makes it able to accept variable numbers of ligands, but will readily give up ligands if conditions prove favorable.
+Ga(III) itself is a useful Lewis acid for organic reactions because its full d-electron shell makes it able to accept variable numbers of ligands, but it will readily give up ligands if conditions prove favorable.